Japanese cruiser Ikoma: Service record

 Ikoma was laid down on 15 March 1905, launched 9 April 1906 and commissioned on 24 March 1908 at Kure Naval Arsenal, with Captain Egarashi Yasutaro as her chief equipping officer and first captain.

 Shortly after commissioning at the Kure Naval Arsenal, Ikoma escorted the United States Navy’s Great White Fleet through Japanese waters on its around-the-world voyage in October 1908.

 In 1910, Ikoma was sent on a voyage to Argentina to attend that nation’s independence centennial celebrations.
 From Buenos Aires, she continued on across the Atlantic Ocean to London, England and to other ports in Europe and returned to Japan via the Indian Ocean, thus circumnavigating the globe.

-Ikoma served in World War I, initially during the blockade of the German port of Tsingtao in China during the Battle of Tsingtao from September 1914 as part of Japan's contribution to the Allied war effort under the Anglo-Japanese Alliance.
-After the fall of the city, Tsukuba was sent out as part of the search for the German East Asiatic Squadron in the South Pacific until the destruction of the German squadron in the Battle of the Falklands in December 1914.
+Ikoma served in World War I, initially during the blockade of the German port of Qingdao in China during the siege of Qingdao from September 1914 as part of Japan's contribution to the Allied war effort under the Anglo-Japanese Alliance.
+After the fall of the city, Tsukuba was sent out as part of the search for the German East Asia Squadron in the South Pacific until the destruction of the German squadron in the Battle of the Falklands in December 1914.
 From 1 November 1914 to 17 January 1915, Ikoma was based out of Hong Kong, Singapore and Townsville, Australia, protecting British colonies and shipping from German commerce raiders.

 On 4 December 1915, Ikoma was in a fleet review off of Yokohama, attended by Emperor Taishō in which 124 ships participated.
 A similar fleet review was held again off Yokohama on 25 October 1916.
 Ikoma remained in Japanese home waters in 1916 and 1917.

 Ikoma was a victim of the Washington Naval Agreement of 1922 and was scrapped at Mitsubishi Heavy Industries Nagasaki shipyards in compliance with that accord.
 She was removed from the navy list on 20 September 1923.